Cloud-SPAN/03genomics/_episodes/01-quality-control.md

 |3|Always begins with a '+' and sometimes the same info in line 1|
 |4|Has a string of characters which represent the quality scores; must have same number of characters as line 2|

-We can view the first complete read in one of the files our dataset by using `head` to look at the first four lines.
+This means we can view the first complete read in one of the files our dataset by using `head` to look at the first four lines.

 ~~~